cessda/cessda.guidelines.public/technical-infrastructure/observability/logging-overview.md

 ## Logging processes

-The CESSDA logging system uses a variation of the Elastic Stack for logging - namely Elasticsearch, Fluent Bit (used as the log router), Graylog and Kibana (EFGK).
+The CESSDA logging system uses a variation of the Elastic Stack for logging - namely Elasticsearch, Fluent Bit, Graylog and Kibana (EFGK).
 The log pipeline for CESSDA is as below:

 ![Logging_pipeline.jpg](../../images/Logging_pipeline.jpg)

 - The application must log each line of the stream to `stdout`.
 - The Docker engine uses the JSON-file log driver to interpret each line as one log event and outputs it as JSON.
-- Fluent Bit collects logs and uses Kubernetes Filters to enrich them with Kubernetes metadata.
+- Fluent Bit acts as log router that collects logs and uses kubernetes filters to enrich them with Kubernetes metadata.
 - Graylog server defines and indexes logs into Elasticsearch.
 - Elasticsearch stores log indices for querying.
 - Logs are queried, aggregated and visualized with Kibana.